Solved: My Top Tabs Keep Disappearing in Safari (2023)

-Are your tabs disappearing from the Safari app on your iPhone or iPad?
+Why do your tabs keep closing on iPhone or iPad?
 Maybe you wanted to retrieve a few interesting recipes you saw online, but now the tabs for those recipes are nowhere to be seen in Safari.
 But don't panic!
 We'll show you how to retrieve those lost tabs on your iPhone or iPad.
-The steps will work on any iPhone running iOS 16 or iPad running iPadOS 16.

 Jump To:

-If you're browsing the web on an iPad and you have Safari in split-window view, then you won't be able to see your tabs.
+If you're browsing the web on an iPad and you have multiple Safari windows open, then you may not be able to see all your tabs.
 These steps will allow all your open tabs to appear in the current window.
 This potentially includes some tabs that weren’t visible in the Tab Overview screen.
+For a more in-depth tutorial, check out our article on re-opening closed tabs in Safari.

 1. Open Safari.